handsontable/handsontable/docs/next/guides/accessories-and-menus/searching-values.md

 The search plugin provides an easy interface to search data across Handsontable.

 You should first enable the plugin by setting the `search` option to `true`.
-When enabled, `searchPlugin` exposes a new method `query(queryStr)`, where `queryStr` is a string to find within the table.
+When enabled, `Search` exposes a new method `query(queryStr)`, where `queryStr` is a string to find within the table.
 By default, the search is case insensitive.

 `query(queryStr, [callback], [queryMethod])` method does 2 things.
 First of all, it returns an array of search results.
 Every element is an objects containing 3 properties: